- App Store

 - Initialize PostgreSQL for xTuple (This simply means adding the super user 'admin' and the group 'xtrole'.)

 - Download and restore an xTuple database on your new database

-Before you can start using xTuple ERP, you must first have PostgreSQL 8.1.x or later installed and properly configured.
-Also make sure to check the SupportedPostgresVersions page for the latest details on which PostgreSQL version will work best with your xTuple ERP version.
+Before you can start using xTuple ERP, make sure to check the Compatibility Matrix page for the latest details on which PostgreSQL version will work best with your xTuple ERP version.